Home Marriage Page 18

 1. Timing of Request:

-– Couples can request a copy of their marriage license from the county clerk’s office in the county where the marriage took place.
+– Couples can request a copy of their marriage license from the county clerk’s office where the marriage license was originally issued.
 It’s advisable to initiate this request promptly after the marriage to ensure a smooth process.

 Importance of a Copy of Your Marriage License: